Software

 The 12-second rule suggests that readers spend about 12 seconds scanning an email before deciding to act or move on.
 Keeping subject lines clear, using a strong call-to-action, and writing concise copy can help keep current users' attention and improve engagement rates.

-How do you send 1,000 emails at once for free?
+How do you send 1,000 emails at once with a free plan?

 For larger outreach campaigns, affordable pricing plans from reputable providers are safer.
 They maintain sender reputation, protect data accuracy, and give detailed insights into campaign performance.
 Always test before sending with a read float check to confirm proper setup.